jtkornel/DiffRaster2D.jl/README.md

 ## Todo-list

 * Support more primitives and gradient-fill
+* Test that we can recover basic figures and some corner cases (unit tests?)
 * Triangle mesh support
 * Tailor for more efficient gradients from Zygote
 * Faster rendering with tiles or kD-tree